 What is Green Up Day?
 Green Up Day, always the first Saturday in May, was launched in 1970 by Governor Deane Davis.
 In 1979, the non-profit organization Green Up Vermont was formed to carry on the tradition of Green Up Day.
 It is an annual statewide event, when over 22,000 volunteers come together to remove litter from Vermont’s roadsides and public spaces.

 In addition to Green Up Day, we have two free downloadable educational booklets designed for grades K-2.
 To download them, visit the Contests page.
 Our poster design and writing contests, for grades K-12, also engage children in a hands-on way about the importance of litter-free living.
 Congratulations to this year’s overall poster design winner, Uma Chirkova, Grade 8, of Newbury.
 Congratulations to this year’s Writing Contest winner, Eden Morris, Grade 8, of Northfield.
 You can read and view all the 2018 winning contest entries on our 2018 Winners page.

 How is Green Up Day organized?
 Green Up Day happens all over the state and wouldn’t happen without the dedicated help of our coordinators.
 Each town has a coordinator that volunteers can contact to get their Green Up bags.
-To find your town’s coordinator, go to the How to Participate page.
+To find your town’s coordinator, go to the Get Involved page.

 Support Us!
 Individuals can support us by Clicking Here to Donate Online.
 Consider including Green Up Vermont in your planned and legacy giving.
 Green Up Vermont works directly with the Vermont Community Foundation on this, so please contact them if you are interested.
 Did you know that you can give to Green Up Vermont on your Vermont State Income Tax Return on Line 29?
 Click here for more information!

 Green Up’s mission is to promote the stewardship of our state’s natural landscape and waterways and the livability of our communities by involving people in Green Up Day and raising public awareness about the benefits of a litter-free environment.